 Bay Lake and Lake Buena Vista, Florida

 No trip to Florida is complete without a visit to the four amazing Disney theme parks near Orlando and it’s one of the best vacation spots in the south, if not the country.
 Though often thought of as a kids’ destination, adults will find plenty to love at the “Most Magical Place on Earth.”
-Whether you’re looking for the many themed lands of the Magic Kingdom (that’s the “Castle park” for those who aren’t familiar), the food and culture of Epcot, the thrill rides and soon-to-be Star Wars land of Disney’s Hollywood Studios, or the lush green, nature-centric attractions at Disney’s Animal Kingdom, there’s something for everybody.
+Whether you’re looking for the many themed lands of the Magic Kingdom (that’s the “Castle park” for those who aren’t familiar), the food and culture of Epcot, the thrill rides and immersive Star Wars land of Disney’s Hollywood Studios, or the lush green, nature-centric attractions at Disney’s Animal Kingdom, there’s something for everybody.
 And then there are the water parks – Typhoon Lagoon and Blizzard Beach are full of speed slides, kid-friendly areas, and water coasters to help you cool off on one of Florida’s very hot days.
-Some of my favorite rides are Splash Mountain (I worked there!), Space Mountain, Seven Dwarfs Mine Train, Test Track, Soarin’, Tower of Terror, Slinky Dog Dash, Flight of Passage, Kilimanjaro Safaris, and Expedition: Everest.
-Don’t skip the nighttime shows either – Happily Ever After at the Magic Kingdom is a beautiful show, and Epcot’s Illuminations is fantastic, though it’ll be ending its run soon.
+Some of my favorite rides are Splash Mountain (I worked there!), Space Mountain, Rise of the Resistance, Seven Dwarfs Mine Train, Test Track, Soarin’, Tower of Terror, Slinky Dog Dash, Flight of Passage, Kilimanjaro Safaris, and Expedition: Everest.
+Don’t skip the nighttime shows either – Happily Ever After at the Magic Kingdom is incredible!.
 If you’re more into food than rides and shows, you’ll love eating your way around Epcot’s World Showcase (try visiting during the Food and Wine Festival), indulging in the many beloved snacks like Dole Whip and Mickey Bars, and sampling some of the super sweet alcoholic beverages (the boozy lemonade from Woody’s Lunchbox in Toy Story Land was an instant favorite of mine!).

 Swim with manatees along Florida’s Gulf Coast